 Copyright © 2020 Countrywide plc

-For added peace of mind, we thought we’d put together some FAQs which might help to answer your queries or concerns at this difficult time.
+For added peace of mind, we thought we’d put together some advice & FAQs which might help to answer your queries or concerns at this difficult time.

-Following recent announcements confirming the re-opening of the English & Welsh Housing Markets, we have now opened the majority of our High Street branches in England & Wales in accordance with Government guidelines designed to protect our colleagues and customers.
+We have now opened the majority of our High Street branches in England & Scotland & in accordance with Government guidelines designed to protect our colleagues and customers.
 Please contact us by telephone or email before visiting to check we are open and that a colleague will be available.
 Where your preferred office is yet to reopen we are covering appointments remotely.
+Please remember that you are required to wear a face covering whilst visiting our offices.
+You are able to check-into our offices in England & Wales using the NHS COVID-19 App.
+We will also request your details for Track and Trace purposes.

 Likely impact to the UK's housing market is as yet unknown.
 We continue to monitor activity within the lettings sector to and keep our clients as fully informed as possible.

-Not for the time being. – Sales of RLP policies through our offices have been suspended whilst the policy underwriter assesses under what conditions the product can be re-introduced.
+Not at present. – Sales of RLP policies through our offices have been suspended whilst the policy underwriter assesses under what conditions the product can be re-introduced.
 This approach mirrors that seen across a number of insurance products in the market.

 Yes – Rent remains payable.
-There is no automatic suspension of rental payments during the crisis.
+There is no automatic suspension of rental payments during the Pandemic.

 We have advised tenants that if they are having trouble paying rent then they should discuss this with you as soon as possible.
 Where payments are made to us, your tenant has been advised to Chat with us on our website or by emailing firstname.lastname@example.org.
 If you would like to speak with someone, please contact your local property management team.

-Yes – In an update on June 5th Government confirmed that: ”landlords and tenants should work together and exhaust all possible options – such as flexible payment plans which take into account a tenant’s individual circumstances – to ensure cases only end up in court as an absolute last resort”.
+Yes – Government has confirmed that: ”landlords and tenants should work together and exhaust all possible options – such as flexible payment plans which take into account a tenant’s individual circumstances – to ensure cases only end up in court as an absolute last resort”.

 This will understandably depend on the landlord's personal circumstances but there is an expectation from govt. that landlords will, where possible, agree to payment plans.
 In agreeing to a payment plan rent is not waived but delayed by an agreed amount for a set period of time.
 The balance is either repaid on an agreed date or spread over the remaining period of the tenancy.
 An unreasonable failure to do so could prejudice a landlords’ ability to gain possession.